-The PHA must conduct outreach as necessary to ensure that the PHA has a sufficient number of applicants on the waiting list to use the HCV resources it has been allotted.
+HACA must conduct outreach as necessary to ensure that HACA has a sufficient number of applicants on the waiting list to use the HCV resources it has been allotted.

-Because HUD requires the PHA to admit a specified percentage of extremely low-income families to the program (see Chapter 4, Part III), the PHA may need to conduct special outreach to ensure that an adequate number of such families apply for assistance [HCV GB, p.
+Because HUD requires HACA to admit a specified percentage of extremely low-income families to the program (see Chapter 4, Part III), HACA may need to conduct special outreach to ensure that an adequate number of such families apply for assistance [HCV GB, p.
 4-20 to 4-21].

-PHA outreach efforts must comply with fair housing requirements.
+HACA outreach efforts must comply with fair housing requirements.
 These include: